-Provides an overview of the architecture and describes the major components of the SGI Altix UV 1000 series systems.
-It also describes the standard procedures for powering up and powering down the system, provides basic troubleshooting information, and includes important safety and regulatory specifications.
+SGI creates hardware manuals that are specific to each product line.
+The hardware documentation typically includes a system architecture overview and describes the major components.
+It also provides the standard procedures for powering on and powering off the system, basic troubleshooting information, and important safety and regulatory specifications.